Australian Open tennis 2021 - Serena Williams into second round with easy win over Laura Siegemund

-Serena Williams cruises into the second round of the Australian Open with a 6-1 6-1 win over Germany's Laura Siegemund on Rod Laver Arena.
+Serena Williams cruised into the second round of the Australian Open with a 6-1 6-1 win over Germany's Laura Siegemund on Rod Laver Arena.

 Williams, in her 100th match at the Melbourne slam, got off to a disappointing start as the unseeded German broke in the opening game to momentarily raise the prospect of an upset.